larpchronicles/rules/rules-topics/999_changelog.md

 * Halt is now Stop, incant updated.
 * Mastery abilities removed (Prior ruling, just cleaning)
 * All Fiendish Spells have had their incants updated.
+* Bag of Holding updated, requires 60 seconds of concentration to retrieve items.
+* Create Undead now properly only works on a target once per DEAD status.

+### Other Skills
+* First Aid description updated with some examples and clarification that you can ask for timers.
+* Added a table to show what skills need First Aid
+* A marshal determines tracking success (no bead draw) and that a PC cannot be tracked by another PC and removed the word terrestrial.

+### Production Skills
+* Dispel Magic doesn't work on Glyphs
+* Weapon Coatings clarified to only give 1 swing.

+### Races
+* Specified Brood's Acid Secretion works as per the Destroy spell

+### Ritual Magic
+* Spirit Bottle removed

 ### Stamina Skills
 * Weapon Proficiency can no longer be used on Ranged Weapons

-### Agility Skills
-* Warbow Training, incant updated.
-* New Agile Proficiency: usable with Ranged Weapons and for Short Weapons from behind.
-* Mimicry cannot be used on level 10 Spells.

-### Production Skills
-* Dispel Magic doesn't work on Glyphs
+* Destroy ability updated

 ### Transform Rituals
-* Dexterity Armor Expert now gives +2 points for purchases of Dexterity Armor

-### Life & Death
-* DEATH does not remove any effects unless effect specifies otherwise.

-### Status Effects
-* DRAIN lasts 5 minutes.
-* ENSlAVEMENT specifies that the target is unaware.

-## 3.x.x [2023-05-xx]

----
-### Transform Rituals
 * Added indicator to Gaseous Form.
 * Formatting cleanup.

-### Effects
-* Added note to GASEOUS
+* Spirit Bottle updated.
+* Dexterity Armor Expert now gives +2 points for purchases of Dexterity Armor

-## 3.x.x [2023-04-18]
+## 3.0.6 [2023-04-18]

 ---
 ### Transform Rituals